 Technology vector created by Vectorjuice - www.freepik.com | Cover Designed in Canva

-Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Senior Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
+Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Principal Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
 She is a passionate HRTech evangelist, a member of the IHRP HRTech CoP Taskforce, and an avid learner who is certified Six Sigma-Green Belt with a background of MBA (Specialization in HR and IT) and Masters in Labor Laws and Labor Welfare.

 Future of HR